John Barker (Kansas politician)

 John E. Barker (born April 16, 1951) is an American politician.
-He is a Republican member of the Kansas House of Representatives representing the 70th House District, and serves as the chairman of the House Committee on Federal and State Affairs.
-He was initially elected to the Kansas House of Representatives in 2013.
+He served as a Republican member of the Kansas House of Representatives, representing the 70th district, and served as the chairman of the House Committee on Federal and State Affairs.
+He was initially elected to the Kansas House of Representatives in 2012, and lost the Republican primary for r-election in 2022.

 Barker served as a judge for the Kansas Eighth Judicial District for 25 years.